KMurphs/report-gatherer-tool/ReadMe.md

 # Report Gatherer Utility

+A tool used to gather and zip html reports

 ## Setup

 The Setup is extremely simple: The **```setup.bat```** file will generate all the files necessary to setup the Laptop/PC.